Vibhav-Mishra/My-Portfolio/README.md

 # My-Portfolio
-This my personal portfolio made with HTML CSS JAVASCRIPT along , in this you can find my resume my projects (Minor and majour both), My technical and professional skills are mentioned and with that you can find my contact in the footer section too with social media links. thanks
+This is my personal portfolio which I have made with HTML CSS JAVASCRIPT , in this you can find my resume my projects (Minor and majour both), My technical and professional skills are mentioned and with that you can find my contact in the footer section too with social media links. thanks